What are your rates and what services do you offer?

-I do understand that sometimes things come up and I will always try to accomodate you if possible.
+I do understand that sometimes things come up and I will always try to accommodate you if possible.
 I do ask that new clients have their initial 'get acquainted' visit, before I can care for their pets.
 I always appreciate as much advanced notice as possible, but please don't hesitate to phone me if you happen to have a last minute need for my service.

 Do you need my house key and how is it secured?

 We have found that most of our clients want us to have their key on file.
-That way, if they have an emergency or a last minute trip, we can accomodate them immediately.
+That way, if they have an emergency or a last minute trip, we can accommodate them immediately.
 We can also leave your key in a designated place or return it later.
 There is a $10 fee to pick or return your keys.
 You also have the option of dropping it off and picking it up at our office.